 Admission Requirements for Applicants Without a Civil, Construction, Environmental, or Construction-Related Degree

 Applicants without a civil, construction, environmental engineering, or related field bachelor’s or master’s degree may be admitted.
-However, such students will be required to complete a few basic civil engineering courses, which will be decided by the graduate program director with input from the faculty advisor and faculty members in the student’s specific area of interest.
+However, such students may be asked to complete a few basic civil engineering courses, which will be decided by the CCEE Graduate Program Committee with input from the faculty advisor and faculty members in the student’s specific area of interest.
 Successful completion requires a “B” or better in each course.

 Application Deadlines